Feature request #15399

 The whole perimeter is considered while we would like to consider only the center line of the polygon.

 I think a new option is needed: 'Using polygon as outline'.
 The center line of the polygon should be calculated and the label should be plotted on this line.

 The height of the label could be deduced from the height of the polygon, but I do not think this is sensible.

 Which edges represent the height of the label can perhaps be determined whether two adjacent edges have an angle of around 90 degrees.

 Furthermore the dataset might contain multipolygons, where every word of the label should match a polygon.

-#2 Updated by Frits van Veen almost 3 years ago
+#2 Updated by Frits van Veen about 3 years ago

 - File 2016-08-06_12_13_30-Top250.dtxml_-_DisplayTopo.png added